agenteo/agenteo.github.com/source/_posts/2016-01-11-create-dependency-structures-with-local-ruby-gems.md

 $ rm -Rf health_plan/.git*
 {% endhighlight %}

-This will create the necessary files--you will want to remove its git repository files **because the gem will be local instead of published to a separate repository**.
+This will create the necessary files including git files that you should remove **since the gem will be local instead of published to a separate repository**.

 Let's have a look at the relevant files:

-### Gemfile
+### *Gemfile*

-The gem's `Gemfile` is only used by your gem's automated tests and **not by the main Ruby application**.
-At first this can be **very confusing** and lead you to look for dependencies in the wrong place.
+The gem's `Gemfile` is only used for your gem's automated tests and **never by the main Ruby application**.

 The generated `Gemfile` has a line with `gemspec`